Working with Incidents

 You are about to create a Customer Support incident.
 The incident-based approach is fundamental to how Customer Support handles problems, so it is important to understand how to use it.
-Attention to the following points will help your contact with Customer Support progress is the best possible way.
+Attention to the following points will help your contact with Customer Support progress the best possible way.

 How Customer Support works

 You create incidents to report problems, feature requests, and to ask questions.
 Customer Support works on these incidents until they are resolved.
 An incident can be created directly at the Support Portal (see Create Incident).

 Take advantage of the online Webhelp here, and the dynamic Solution Suggestions which appear as you create an incident Title.
 Many issues have been seen before, solved, and documented.
 Make use of this growing body of experience.

 Why create an incident?